-1. SCOPE

-- 1.1 The Code imposes the following: - Minimum core standards upon all credit institutions and insurance undertakings licensed or authorised by the Central Bank (including reinsurers but excluding captives); and - Additional requirements (as set out in Appendix 1) upon entities which are designated as MajorHigh Impact institutions by the Central Bank so as to ensure that appropriate and robust corporate governance frameworks are in place and implemented to reflect the risk and nature of those institutions.
-There is no bar on institutions deciding to implement the additional requirements should they wish to do so and indeed institutions are encouraged to do so. - 1.2 The Code will not apply to foreign incorporated subsidiaries of an Irish institution.
-Such institutions are encouraged, however, to adopt equivalent good governance practices. - 1.3 Institutions will be informed in writing where the Central Bank considers that they are a major institution for the purposes of the Code.
-Institutions are required to disclose in their annual report that they are subject to the Code and whether they are required to comply with the additional requirements for majorHigh Impact institutions. - 1.4 On a case by case basis, the Central Bank will consider requests from institutions which are in the process of run-off to dis-apply certain parts of the Code.
+Арре endix 1 18 1.
+SCOPE 18 1.1 The Code imposes the following: Minimum core standards upon all credit institutions and insurance undertakings licensed or authorised by the Central Bank (including reinsurers but excluding captives); and Additional requirements (as set out in Appendix 1) upon entities which are designated as MajorHigh Impact institutions by the Central Bank so as to ensure that appropriate and robust corporate governance frameworks are in place and implemented to reflect the risk and nature of those institutions.
+There is no bar on institutions deciding to implement the additional requirements should they wish to do so and indeed institutions are encouraged to do so.
+MMSD is of the view that the Code should enable the CBI authority to allow requests on a case by case basis to dis-apply certain parts of the Code.
+This is in keeping with the proportionality philosophy enshrined within the Solvency II Directive - i.e. a regulatory regime which is cognisant of the nature, scale and complexity of each regulated entity.
+The Code makes specific additional requirements on designated High Impact institutions but takes no account of any distinction in the Codes applicability to designated Medium-High, Medium-Low and Low impact institutions.
+We view this approach as disproportionate.
+18 1.2 The Code will not apply to foreign incorporated subsidiaries of an Irish institution.
+Such institutions are encouraged, however, to adopt equivalent good governance practices.
+18 1.3 Institutions will be informed in writing where the Central Bank considers that they are a major institution for the purposes of the Code.Institutions are required to disclose in their annual report that they are subject to the Code and whether they are required to comply with the additional requirements for major High Impact